Quantification and Aggregation over Concepts of the Ontology: FO(Concept)

 \subsection{Semantics}

-Let an \emph{ontology} \Ont{} be a pair of a vocabulary $\voc$ and a synonymity relation $\synrel$ .
-Let $\eqcl{\sigma}$ be the equivalence class of symbol $\sigma$ in \Ont{} (or any equivalent witness of this equivalence class), and $\intdom{}$ be the set of such equivalence classes (or witnesses).
-Recall that all synonymous symbols have the same type and arity.
+\begin{definition}[Intensional ontology and equivalence class $\eqcl{\sigma}$] We define an \emph{intensional ontology} \Ont{} as a pair of a vocabulary $\voc$ and a synonym relation $\synrel$ between symbols of same arity in the vocabulary.
+We denote the equivalence class of symbol $\sigma$ in \Ont{} by $\eqcl{\sigma}$, and the set of such equivalence classes (or witnesses) by $\intdom{}$. \end{definition}

-In the philosophical papers about intensional logic, the class of concept is open.
+In the philosophical papers about intensional logic, the set of concepts is open.
 Here, however, we want to quantify only over the concepts that are interpretations of symbols in \voc{}, not over any concepts.
 In essence, we want to quantify over $\intdom{}$.

 Hence, to define the semantics of FO(Concept), we extend the notion of a structure to include $\intdom{}$ and an additional mapping from concepts to their value.